Subject-matter expert

-A subject-matter expert (SME) is a person who has accumulated great knowledge in a particular field or topic and this level of knowledge is demonstrated by the person's degree, licensure, and/or through years of professional experience with the subject.
-For example, a PhD in chemistry could be easily declared as a SME in chemistry, or a person with a Second Class Radiotelegraph License or equivalent issued by the national licensing body could be considered a SME in radiotelegraphy.
-A person with a master's degree in electronic engineering could be considered a subject-matter expert in electronics, or a person with many years of experience in machining could be considered a SME in machining.
+A subject-matter expert (SME) is a person who has accumulated great expertise in a particular field or topic, which expertise is reflected by the person's degree, licensure, and/or years' occupational experience in the subject.
+For example, a PhD in chemistry may easily qualify as an SME in chemistry, a person with a Second Class Radiotelegraph License or equivalent issued by the national licensing body is an SME in radiotelegraphy, a person with a master's degree in electronic engineering is an SME in electronics, and a person with many years' experience in machining is an SME in that field.

-The term is used when developing materials about a topic (a book, an examination, a manual, etc.), and expertise on the topic is needed by the personnel developing the material.
+The term is used when those developing materials about a topic (a book, an examination, a manual, etc.) need expertise on that topic.
 For example, tests are often created by a team of psychometricians and a team of SMEs.
-The psychometricians understand how to engineer a test while the SMEs understand the actual content of the exam.
+The psychometricians understand how to engineer a test, while the SMEs understand the actual content of the exam.
 Books, manuals, and technical documentation are developed by technical writers and instructional designers in conjunctions with SMEs.
 Technical communicators interview SMEs to extract information and convert it into a form suitable for the audience.
 SMEs are often required to sign off on the documents or training developed, checking it for technical accuracy.
 SMEs are also necessary for the development of training materials.

 By field

+Examples of SMEs in various fields include: